-ICIJ projects are typically staffed by teams ranging from as few as three to as many as 20 reporters spread around the world.
+ICIJ projects are typically staffed by teams ranging from as few as three to as many as 100-plus reporters spread around the world.
 These journalists work with counterparts in other countries and with our Washington, D.C., staff to report, edit, and produce groundbreaking multimedia reports that adhere to the highest standards of fairness and accuracy.

 Over the years, our teams have exposed smuggling by multinational tobacco companies and by organized crime syndicates; investigated private military cartels, asbestos companies, and climate change lobbyists; and broke new ground by publicizing details of Iraq and Afghanistan war contracts.

 Who we work with

 These unique collaborations have been honored repeatedly.
 Among ICIJ’s awards: George Polk Award, Overseas Press Club Award, John Oakes Award, Editor and Publisher Award, Society of Professional Journalists, KC Kulish Award and the Investigative Reporters and Editors Award.

 In addition to ICIJ’s in-depth reporting, the consortium plays a key role in bringing together investigative journalists from around the world.
-ICIJ reaches thousands of followers in dozens of countries with news on the latest reporting tools and techniques, awards, fellowships, and journalists under fire, via:
+ICIJ reaches thousands of followers in dozens of countries with news on the latest reporting tools and techniques via:

 Cross-border investigative journalism is among the most expensive and riskiest in the world.